 The biggest downside of private student loans is that they don’t come with the benefits of federal student loans, like income-driven repayment or long forbearance periods.
 So, it’s important to maximize federal aid first.

-To make sure your bright future isn’t shadowed by heavy debt, start making a plan to cover your graduate school costs as soon as possible.
-Consider your own interests and needs to determine if enrolling as a full-time or part-time student is best.
-Also, apply for free money, including scholarships, grants and fellowships, to lower out-of-pocket costs.
+To ensure your future isn’t shadowed by heavy debt, start planning to cover your graduate school costs as soon as possible.
+Consider your interests and needs to determine if enrolling as a full-time or part-time student is best.
+Also, apply for scholarships, grants and fellowships.
+They’re basically free money that will lower out-of-pocket costs.

 Most importantly, decide what you can realistically afford and compute the return on investment of your degree.
 Doing so can help you decide if the degree is worthwhile.
-If you decide to move forward, choose a school that best suits your needs.
+If you decide to move forward, choose a school that best suits your needs and consider all strategies for repaying your graduate school loan.